-After reviewing an application, the Plan Commission may require that impact assessments be done for discussion at the time of the public hearing impact assessment shall be performed by qualified professionals with training, experience, and expertise in the field relevant to the specific section of the study in which work shall be performed.
-The Plan omission shall mandate such studies at the expense of the applicant.
-Qualified professionals shall be preapproved by the Building Administrator.
+After reviewing an application, the Zoning Administrator may require that impact assessments be done for discussion at the time of the public hearing.
+Such assessments shall be performed by qualified professionals with training, experience, and expertise in the field relevant to the specific section of the study in which work shall be performed.
+After the public hearing has been opened, the Plan Commission may also require such studies at the expense of the applicant.
 Such assessment may include any of the following: traffic and transportation; tax base; water and sewer service; fire, police, and emergency services; schools; park; environmental health and natural resources.
-Any additional expense necessary to ensure adequate information, reports, or plans shall be met by the applicant.
+Any additional expense necessary to ensure adequate information, reports, or plans shall be paid by the applicant.
+(Ord. passed 4-21-03, Am.
+Ord.
+2020-32, passed 9-26-2020).